Flower Arrangements

 • Floral Bouquets: Floral bouquets are simple and easier to assemble than a formal flower arrangement.
 Bouquets made of roses are the most popular, followed by carnations, gerbera daisies and chrysanthemums.

-• Table Centerpieces: Centrepieces are nothing but the normal floral arrangements, designed to be placed on tales when dinners are hosted on such occasions like Thanksgiving day, Christmas, etc. You can convey a theme for the occasion using memorabilia or traditional decorations.
+• Table Centerpieces: Centerpieces are nothing but the normal floral arrangements, designed to be placed on tables when dinners are hosted on such occasions like Thanksgiving day, Christmas, etc. You can convey a theme for the occasion using a memorabilia or traditional decorations.
 The buffet table lends itself to an elaborate still life of flowers, fruits and vegetables.

 • Floral Baskets: Floral baskets are flower arrangements done in baskets of varied depths.
 Flowers for the floral baskets should therefore be chosen on the basis of the depth of the basket.
-They are very popular as gifts on special occasions like Christmas, Mother's day, etc. Cornucopia is horn-shaped wicker basket typically filled with various kinds of festive fruit and vegetables, very popular as gift on Thanksgiving day.
+They are very popular as gifts on special occasions like Christmas, Mother’s day, etc. Cornucopia is a horn-shaped wicker basket typically filled with various kinds of festive fruits and vegetables, which is very popular as a gift on Thanksgiving day.

 • Floral Wreaths: A floral arrangement in the form of a circular garland, usually woven of flowers and foliage, that traditionally indicates honor or celebration.
 Wreaths are especially very popular on funerals as a symbol of honoring the deceased.
 Besides, they are also very much used on occasions like Thanksgiving day and Christmas to welcome the guests as welcome wreaths when dinners are hosted.